 Launch can be downloaded from the Downloads section on any page in ChronoTrack Live's admin site.

 Clicking on the Launch option will direct you to the download page.
-The Download button will show either a Windows or MAC download button, depending on the device you're using.
+The Download link will show either a Windows or Mac download button, depending on the device you're using.